abradley2/fmb-2/README.md

 tests, while functional, are not so strongly tied to the dom and they won't break even as you make significant changes to the html during development.

-There is a added git-hook that runs a test prior to every commit.
+There is a added git-hook that runs a test prior to every commit